REM Sleep Behaviour Disorder (RBD): Complete Guide to Symptoms, Causes & Treatment

 Prioritising safety is crucial for individuals with RBD.
 Creating a safe sleep environment involves removing sharp, glass, or heavy objects from the bedroom, using bed rails, placing mattresses on the floor next to the bed, and potentially sleeping in a separate room.
 Regular exercise, a balanced diet, and avoiding excessive alcohol and caffeine can contribute to better sleep and overall health.

-Living with REM Sleep Behaviour Disorder
+What is it Like Living with REM Sleep Behaviour Disorder?

 Daily Life Adjustments